certeu/morio/docs/blog/2024-06-26-oven-window/index.md

   As we mentioned, we write our documentation as we make progress on Morio.
 So often we document the _desired state_ where we are working towards.
 In other words, the documentation can sometimes be ahead of the implementation, and sometimes behind.
 The goal is that they will converge over time.

-Even though things are not ready for production, for those who have taken an interest in Morio, we want to make it easy to familiarize yourself with the project, understand what we are trying to do, and how we are going about doing it.
+Even though things are not ready for production, for those who have taken an interest in Morio, we want to make it easy to familiarise yourself with the project, understand what we are trying to do, and how we are going about doing it.
 We are also open to contributions or ideas that can bring value to CERT-EU, our constituents, our partners, and our peers.